 Maths Support Programmes

 Children with difficulties in Maths are given small group or individual support tailored to their needs and complimenting our Maths Mastery approach to learning.
 Children work towards specific maths targets to support their learning, as well as other tailored resources and maths games.

 We have excellent support from our Educational Psychology Service, who help assess children and provide recommendations for their on-going support.
 We also work closely with the Literacy Support Service and Moderate Learning Difficulties Service for specific children.
 We have been awarded the Wandsworth Dyslexia Friendly School Award.

 Communication and Interaction

 Speech and Language

-We are particularly well support by the Speech and Language Therapy Service.
-Children with speech, language or communication needs will have individual programmes of support, devised, overseen and assessed by our Speech and Language therapist, and delivered by a member of the Inclusion Team or TA.
+We are supported by the Speech and Language Therapy Service and children with speech, language or communication needs will have individual programmes of support, devised, overseen and assessed by a school assigned Speech and Language Therapist (SALT).
+These programmes are delivered by a trained and experienced member of our support staff team.

 Autistic Spectrum Disorder (ASD)

 The Early Years Centre and the Wandsworth Autism Advisory Service (WAAS) supports schools, settings and families in Wandsworth to achieve the best possible outcomes for children and young people with autism.
 These services support education settings to enable all children with Autism/ social communication disorders to achieve their full potential.

 In addition, we offer Attention and Listening Skills programmes, as well as Learning through Music programme which develops listening and turn taking skills, as well as supporting self esteem and confidence.